obbish/wifi-survey/README.md

 ### For macOS
-Make sure you have the pip modules
+* Make sure you have the pip modules at the top of the script
-Make sure Python is allowed Location Services in System Settings
+* Make sure Python is allowed Location Services in System Settings
+* Make sure you have an iperf3 server on your network (or use an online one)
+* Modify first section of the script to your set up

 When you change location type where you are and press Enter.
 That way you can analyze wifi coverage.